Taking a Leaf Out of FinTech’s Digital Disruption Portfolio

 What your business can learn…and leverage from FinTech.

 FinTech – it’s a pretty catchy name for a pretty simple concept; essentially, a business that aims to provide financial services using software and/or cutting-edge technology innovations.
-Nevertheless, FinTechs have demonstrated themselves to be a monumentally disruptive force in the financial services economy.
+The Fintech experience is synonymous with digital disruption and the resulting digital transformation of the financial services economy.
 FinTech is massive and continues to boom.
 Not only is it expected to add A$1 billion new value to the Australia economy by 2020, PwC’s 2017 Global FinTech Survey tells that more than 80% or respondents believe their business is at risk of being lost to standalone FinTech companies within the next 5 years.

 Add into this mix lots of buzz about other professional service industries headed now the same path – think insurance, mortgage broking, car sales and legal services.